 Without any doubt, DD-WRT routers are perhaps the best way to experience everything your Web connection has to offer.
 By getting a capable router and installing DD-WRT firmware, you get a whole arsenal of advanced tools that let you control, fine-tune, and optimize your Web browsing experience.
 Features like parental controls and content filtering, advanced optimization for different online activities, online privacy protection, and protection against malware are just the tip of a giant iceberg.
-However, the big question here is – what are truly the best DD-WRT routers in 2021?
-Well, let us tell you – you’ve come to the right place!
+However, the big question here is - what are truly the best DD-WRT routers right now?
+Well, let us tell you - you've come to the right place!

 Before we get started, let's answer some common doubts.
 First of all, yes - it's true that DD-WRT routers can be quite expensive.
 However, we fully understand that our readers want options for different budgets and routers suitable for different needs.
 That's the reason why we'll go over a sizeable list of the best DD-WRT routers, providing answers to all your questions.
 And also, make sure to closely inspect the specs of your chosen router before buying it.
 This will help you make sure that you can use your Web connection up to its full extent, especially its speed.